rits1309/web-app-using-docker-and-EKS/README.md

-# Developing and Deploying a Basic Web Application on Amazon EKS
+# Deploying a Basic Web Application on Amazon EKS

 Here’s how you can explain each step in a README.md file for a project involving Flask, Docker, and deployment on AWS using Amazon EKS and ECR:
 Flask Web Application with Docker and EKS Deployment